Here Comes the Bride (2010 film): Box office

-Its first day gross totaled to ₱12 million, according to the report that was shown in SNN: Showbiz News Ngayon.
+Its first day gross totaled to ₱12 million, according to a report on SNN: Showbiz News Ngayon.
 According to Box Office Mojo, the film had grossed P42.1 million on its weekend debut, beating Iron Man 2 in Philippine Box-Office.
 The film's fifth week debut totaled to P117 million.

-Sequel

-According to an article on Philippine Entertainment Portal, a sequel was in production due for a middle of 2012 release.

 Awards

+Standalone Sequel

+In 2023, Quantum Films announced a sequel, titled Here Comes the Groom as an entry in the first Metro Manila Summer Film Festival, which was released on April 8.
+The film retains Eugene Domingo, Nico Antonio and Kim Atienza from the first film.